 1 2 3 times he knocked finally, when he heard a voice behind him.

 “Yes, please!”
 Exclaimed Sosuke and the squirrel Tott told him how to do just that, and they parted ways.
 It took a long, long time to reach the top of the mountain.
-First he waited through a cold, cold winter in a little cave with only his goat to keep him warm.
+First he waited through a cold winter in a little cave with only his goat to keep him warm.
 Then he got further up the mountain but had to spend another winter in a lightning blasted old tree stump, and that was even worse.
 Then just when he thought for sure he could make it, he spent ANOTHER cold winter beneath a ledge of rock just big enough for him and his little goat, who still gave him yummy milk to drink every day.
 Finally the spring time melted the snow and he rose to climb the last miles to the summit.

 The 10 year old boy who had started his journey to find nothing was a boy who found many things.
 He saw sights of wonder: waterfalls crowned with rainbows, eagles fishing with deadly grace on a misty morning, dew drops on fire with sunlight like diamonds, moose and deer, bear and wolf.
 Little Sosuke thought about many things when he saw these wonders and his mind grew bigger and bigger, until it was no longer the mind of a little boy.
 He even felt angry with the elders for deceiving him with their story of Nothing.
-It was with heavy feet that he finally pulled himself up the last jut of stone to behold a sight which none of his people had ever seen before.
+It was with heavy feet that he finally pulled himself up the last jut of stone to behold a sight which none of his people had ever seen or dreamed of before.

 And that was not the end…